conan-io/docs/reference/config_files/profiles.rst

 .. include:: ../../common/experimental_warning.rst

-This section is similar to the previous one, **[tool_requires]**, but it's intended to list only the tool requires that are already in your own system and you don't want Conan to search them remotely or locally.
+This section is similar to the previous one, **[tool_requires]**, but it's intended to list only the tool requires that are already in your own system and you don't want Conan to search for, neither remotely nor locally.

 For instance, you have already installed ``cmake==3.24.2`` in your system: